LeiWang1999/VehicleFlowDetection/README.md

 ### Explanations

-The environment we are running is `python >= 3.5` and `tensorflow >= 1.15.0`, run the following command on the command line to install related dependencies
+The environment we are running is `python >= 3.6` and `tensorflow >= 1.15.0`, run the following command on the command line to install related dependencies
+> Python37 is not recommended if u are using windows os, i failed to install some package in this version, but with python3.6

 ```bash
 pip install -r requirements.txt